Gantt Chart Template for Excel

 NEW: Daily/Weekly/Monthly View - You can now switch between a daily, weekly, or monthly view by simply selecting the option from a drop-down list.
 You can also choose whether or not to show weekends.
 For details on this new feature, see the blog article Creating a Gantt Chart with Excel is Getting Even Easier.
 Note: With this new feature, a few parts of the video tutorials will be obsolete.

 - Enter the number of Work Days for defining the duration of a task

 - Exclude holidays and vacations from work days (see below for details)

 - Easily create task dependencies using the new Predecessor columns (see below for details)

 - Includes a much-improved Help worksheet

-Great License Agreement!
-Some people don't take the time to read license agreements, so you might not realize what a great deal you are getting.
-When you buy our Gantt Chart Template, you are buying it for your ENTIRE COMPANY, not just a single computer.
-Even at a discount price of $450+ for Microsoft Project, you don't need to be a math wiz to see the value.
+Affordable for the Entire Team!
+When you buy this template, you are buying it for your entire team, not just a single computer or user.
+Even at a discount price of $450+ for Microsoft Project, you don't need to be a math wiz to see the value in that.

-The following bonus files are included with the purchase of Gantt Chart Template PRO.
+The following bonus files are included with the purchase of the pro version.
 Each is a separate file, and there is no automated means of transferring information from one file to the other.

 Bonus #1 Excel 2007+ (XLSX) Version with Color-CodingFilename: gantt-chart.xlsx